oroinc/documentation/user/back-office/activities/emails/oroconnector-microsoft.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Create an OAuth Application.
-2. Follow the Ci/CD setup or Manual setup flow.
+2. Follow the `Set Up the Project Manually`_ flow.
 3. Navigate to |MS Admin Panel|.
 4. Go to **Settings > Integrated Apps** in the menu to the left.
 5. Click **Upload custom apps**.